 Property valuations (assessments) are determined on true values as arrived at by a cost approach, market data approach and capitalization of net income where appropriate.
 Current assessments are the result of new assessments on a like basis with established comparable properties for newly assessed or purchased properties.
 This method assures equitable treatment to like property owners, but it often results in a divergence of the assessment ratio to true value.
 Because of the changes in property resale values, annual adjustments could not keep pace with the changing values.
-A re-evaluation of all property in the Borough was last completed in 1997.
-A Borough-wide re-assessment is expected to be completed in 2024 to become effective for the 2025 tax year.
+A revaluation of all property in the Borough was last completed in 1997.
+A Borough-wide re-assessment was completed in 2024 and became effective for the 2025 tax year.

-Upon the filing of certified adopted budgets by the Borough's school district and the County, the tax rate is struck by the County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
+Upon the filing of certified adopted budgets by the Borough's local school district and the County, the tax rate is struck by the County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
 The statutory provision for the assessment of property, the levying of taxes and the collection thereof are set forth in N.J.S.A.
 54:4-1 et seq.
 Special taxing districts are permitted in New Jersey for various special services rendered to the properties located within the special districts.

-Tax bills are mailed annually in June by the Borough.
+Tax bills are mailed annually in June or following the adoption of the State budget, at which time state aid is certified, by the Borough's Tax Collector.
 The taxes are due August 1 and November 1, respectively, and are adjusted to reflect the current calendar year's total tax liability.
 The preliminary taxes due February 1 and May 1 of the succeeding year are based upon one-half of the current year's total tax.

-Tax installments not paid on or before the due date are subject to interest penalties of 8% per annum on the first \$1,500 of the delinquency and 18% per annum on any amount in excess of \$1,500.
+Tax installments not paid on or before the due date are subject to interest penalties of 8% per annum on the first \$1,500 of the delinquency and 18% per annum on any amount in excess of \$1,500, and if a delinquency (including interest) is in excess of \$10,000 and remains in arrears after December 31, an additional flat penalty of 6% shall be charged against the delinquency.
 These interest rates and penalties are the highest permitted under New Jersey statutes.
 Delinquent taxes open for one year or more are annually included in a tax sale in accordance with New Jersey statutes.
 A table detailing delinquent taxes and tax title liens is included in Appendix A.